-I am an Associate Professor of Neurology and Neurosurgery at Wake Forest School of Medicine in North Carolina and I am the Medical Director of Deep Brain Stimulation (DBS) program at Wake Forest Baptist Health.
+I am a Professor of Neurology and Neurosurgery at Wake Forest School of Medicine in North Carolina and I am the Medical Director of Deep Brain Stimulation (DBS) program at Wake Forest Baptist Health.
 I graduated from Army Medical College in Pakistan in 1989 and completed my neurology residency from Drexel University in Philadelphia.
 After completing my residency I completed a Fellowship in movement disorders and deep brain stimulation from McKnight Brain Institute at the University of Florida.

 Currently I am a fellow of the American Neurological Association and American Academy of Neurology and Co-Chair of Functional Neurosurgery Group of Parkinson's disease Study Group (PSG).
 I have also been included in the Best Doctors in America and have been a Principal investigator in many clinical trials for Parkinson’s disease including trials on drugs, medical devices and gene therapy.